OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
-This effect involves a card that expands smoothly when hovered over, revealing additional content.
-We'll utilize CSS transitions and transforms for a smooth and elegant animation.
+This document details the creation of an expanding card using only CSS.
+The card expands on hover, revealing additional content with a smooth transition.
+We'll use plain CSS3 for this example, focusing on transitions and transforms.
+No JavaScript is required!

 **Description of the Styling:**

-The card will initially show a title and a small preview image.
-On hover, the card will smoothly expand horizontally, revealing a larger image and a detailed description.
-We will achieve this without any JavaScript, solely relying on CSS transitions and the `:hover` pseudo-class.
+The card utilizes a basic structure with a container, an image, and content sections.
+The magic happens through CSS transitions on `transform` and `opacity`.
+On hover, the card scales up slightly, and the hidden content fades in.
+We use a pseudo-element (`::before`) to create a subtle overlay effect during the expansion.

 **Full Code:**